the PhÏLM MARTIN Interview Pt. Two

 Q: What caused the shift in your consciousness?

 A: Well, my life has just become much more insular since I turned 50.
 I’m much more withdrawn, and reclusive.
 There is just an awareness I have now, that I didn’t have before.
 I went trough a lot of shit this past summer....I don’t think anyone knew how bad things got.
-I think Amy, and my sister probably did.
 I just snapped out of it.
 That whole scene just goes nowhere, and thinks it’s changing the world, and it’s not.
 It just became absurd, worthless, mean spirited, and selfish.
 There was no meaning left in anything anymore.
 Time has became much more valuable to me.
-Now, I don’t have time to talk to anyone, I don’t have time to make bad decisions, so.....unless your in my band, my mum, sister, or one of my friends, I don’t have the time, and can’t be bothered....and I definitely don’t have a problem telling people to “fuck off".
+Now, I don’t have time to talk to anyone, I don’t have time to make bad decisions, so.....unless your in my band, or one of my friends, I don’t have the time, and can’t be bothered....and I definitely don’t have a problem telling people to “fuck off".
 T.I.M.E., Time Is Measured Energy.
 You don’t know how much of it you have, you can’t get more of it when it’s gone, and when it’s gone, it’s gone forever.
 Time is the most valuable resource in my life.
 I’m very cautious of how I spend my time, and even more cautious of WHO I spend my time with.
 Surface beauty & flattery mean nothing to me.

 Q: That’s a pretty heavy statement.